 In order to respond to the third question the company must choose a strategy that responds to its particular conditions and to the basic direction that it wants to take within three big categories, that were proposed by Michael Tracy and Fred Wierre in its discipline book you lead; that is to say:

 c.
 GET CLOSE TO CLIENT (specialized Attention)

-Of course the discipline to choose depends, among other things, of the analysis of matrix DOFA and must be expressed in terms of the mission, the vision, and the values.
+Of course, the discipline to choose depends, among other things, on the analysis of matrix DOFA and must be expressed in terms of the mission, the vision, and the values.